first impression: Nikon D800

 My work until now has been mostly on-location, and with that I’ve been using speedlights and Quantum flashes; and a Profoto AcuteB 600R when I needed more power.
 With this, I decided that it is high time then that I acquire studio lighting gear as well.

-The lighting kit that decided on, is the Profoto D1 Air 500 W/s Monolight Studio Kit (B&H).
-It just made sense to go with Profoto gear, since I already had the Profoto AcuteB and various light modifiers, including a beauty dish and some softboxes.
+The lighting kit that decided on, is the Profoto D1 studio light (500 Ws) (affiliate).
+It just made sense to go with Profoto gear, since I already had the Profoto AcuteB and various light modifiers, including a Profoto beauty dish (affiliate).

 As always, I’ll share anything interesting here on the Tangents blog as I explore studio lighting.
 Time to play and experiment!